Daniil Markov (swimmer)

 Daniil Dmitrievich Markov (born 21 April 2000) is a Russian competitive swimmer.
 As a member of preliminaries relays he won three medals at the 2021 World Short Course Championships and two medals across the 2019 and 2021 European Short Course Championships.
 In the 50 metre freestyle, he won the bronze medal at the 2019 Summer Universiade and the silver medal at the 2018 Summer Youth Olympics.
 In the 50 metre butterfly, he won the silver medal at the 2018 Summer Youth Olympics and the bronze medal at the 2018 European Junior Swimming Championships.
 He is a former world junior record holder in the 4×100 metre medley relay.

 Background

 Markov was born 21 April 2000 in Russia.
+He competes for the Novosibirsk Oblast and Krasnoyarsk Krai regions in Russian competitions.